Hamiltonian and Lagrangian BRST quantization in Riemann Manifold: Batalin - Vilkovisky Quantization

 If $\Delta S$ is non-zero and gives a nontrivial result, then there exists some $M_1$ expressed in terms of local fields such that (\ref{qnaeq}) is satisfied.
 Using cohomological arguments, it can be shown that the quantum master equation, for first order systems with pure second class constraints converted with the use of the BFFT procedure, can always be solved.
-BRST transformations of the fields and antifields for the converted system can be written as
+BRST transformations for the BFFT converted system can be written as

 These symmetry transformations are same as the one obtained in (\ref{btrf}).
-It can be shown, on the basis of argument given in ref {\cite{16}} enlarged symmetries due to compensating fields (BFFT variables) are not anomalous.
-These fields plays non-trivial role at the quantum level because the existence of a counterterm modify expectation values of relevant physical quantities.
+It can be shown, on the basis of argument given in ref {\cite{RART}} that enlarged symmetries due to compensating fields (BFFT variables) are not anomalous.
+These fields plays non-trivial role at the quantum level because the existence of a counter-term modify expectation values of relevant physical quantities.